galetaire/cathousing/pages/posts/rainbow.md

 ---
 title: Rainbow cyclic price model
 date: 2021-08-01
-description: Data on the evolution of the housing market.
-The model consists of six main variables (price, inflation, home sales, credit, demographics and employment).
+description: Model to predict real-estate cycles and prices.
+Showing data on the evolution of housing prices (inflation-adjusted), crossed with the demographic curve (rainbow).
-tag: Price, Volume, Credit, Labor, Demography
+tag: Price, Demography
 author: Galetaire
 ---